[download a copy of the RFP, complete with matrices, here]

 Program Summary

-The UVA Climate Collaborative will support large, interdisciplinary research teams in specific localities in Virginia, the nation, and the world dealing with climate-related challenges.
-These awards are intended to support partnership development, collaboration, and initial research that will make teams competitive for externally funded research programs of distinction that will sustain the research and community partnerships beyond the funding period, especially those that are center-scale.
-Projects will address placebased climate challenges confronted at local to regional scales.
-Interdisciplinary university teams will work with external partners, such as policymakers, business leaders, local citizens, community groups and officials, to co-produce climate adaptation and mitigation strategies that are based on cutting edge research and are actionable.
-Projects will span the sciences, social sciences, humanities, and professional schools.
+The UVA Climate Collaborative will support interdisciplinary research teams conducting community-engaged research in specific localities in Virginia, the nation, and the world dealing with climate-related challenges.
+This program is designed to support the development of collaborative research programs and partnerships to address place-based climate adaptation and mitigation at local to regional scales.
+Interdisciplinary university teams will work with external partners, such as policymakers, business leaders, local citizens, community groups and government officials, to co-produce climate adaptation and mitigation strategies that both generate cutting-edge research and respond to community needs.
+By engaging in genuine collaboration with these partners, teams will ensure that solutions are actionable and informed by local expertise, leading to practical outcomes that support long-term community resilience.
+Projects will span the sciences and engineering, social sciences, humanities, and professional schools.

 Anticipated Funding Amount